jayakrishnanba/RestAssuredFramework/README.md

 java/tests contain the solutions which can be executed seperately The resources are saved in the resources folder which as the schema details and other input parameters required.

+**Execute the Tests**
+Execution can be trigerred by running the testNG.xml file